On fundamental aspects of quantum extreme learning machines

 In the second line, the function $\nu{}(i;l)$ gives the eigenstate index of the subspace, within which the input component $x_l$ is encoded, when the qudit representing all accessible qubits is in state $\ket{i}$.
 In the third line, the vector of eigenvalues is defined as $\bm{\lambda}_i:=\left(\lambda^{(1)}_{\nu(i;1)},\ \lambda^{(2)}_{\nu(i;2)},\cdots,\ \lambda^{(d_x)}_{\nu(i;d_x)}\right)^\intercal$.

-Compared with Eq.~\eqref{Eq:StateAfterEnc1d}, we observe that, in comparison to the scalar input, the state after encoding a vector input only differs in the Fourier basis.
+Compared with Eq.~\eqref{Eq:StateAfterEnc1d} for scalar input cases, we observe that, the state after encoding a vector input only differs in the Fourier basis.
 Instead of $e^{i(\lambda_{j}-\lambda_{i})x}$ for scalar input data, we have here $e^{i(\bm{\lambda}_{j}-\bm{\lambda}_{i})\cdot\xv}$.
 Analogously, by Eq.~\eqref{Eq:ReservoirEvo} and \eqref{obs_def}, we obtain the expectation value of readout observable

 where the set of vectorial Fourier frequencies are given by

 and the corresponding Fourier coefficients are

 Consequently, by Eq.~\eqref{Eq:sysout}, the prediction of a QELM with a vector input can be expressed as a multivariate Fourier series